georgiacarr123/McrDig/day_three/cruise_ships/lesson1_page3.md

 ## Red, green, REFACTOR

 By now we've had plenty of reds, and a few comforting greens.
-What we haven't done yet (because we haven't needed to) is refactor our code.
+What we haven't done yet is refactor our code.
 Refactor simply means to go back and make the code better - it could be by cutting down the amount of code to make it easier to read, or by doing it a different way that might offer increased performance.
 Either way, we can rest assured now that we can *fearlessly* change our code - if we break it then Jasmine's test runner will let us know.

 We're going to take the opportunity to refactor `isStormy`.